 .
-This function is available for the queries with or without bind.
+This function is available for queries with or without bind.

 We recommend that you use this function when the same query is run successively and when only some of the query parameters are modified at each execution.

 This function is optional and it can only be used on the Client/Server databases (available for Oracle, Oracle Lite, Sybase and SQL Server).
-In SQL Server, the native access via SQLnCli may be required.
+In SQL Server, the Native Connector via SQLnCli may be required.

-For the other databases accessed by a Native Access, OLEDB or ODBC, HPrepareSQLQuery runs the query.
+For the other databases accessed by a Native Connector, OLEDB or ODBC, HPrepareSQLQuery runs the query.

 This function cannot be used on the HFSQL databases (HFSQL Classic or Client/Server) and on the xBase databases.